0x80/mono-ts/README.md

   ],
   ```
 - Run `yarn install` from the root and commit the resulting `yarn.lock` file.
+- Set the packageManager field to the correct manager@version or run
+  `npx @turbo/codemod add-package-manager`.

+> Tip: If you already did an install with PNPM you might want to run
+> `bin/delete-all-node-modules` to delete all node_modules folders recursively
+> from the root and all packages.

 ## The "built packages" strategy